Old York Road Symphony: Staff and Productions

 Jack Moore leads the orchestra as music director, a position he assumed in 2016.
 The orchestra consists of about 60-65 volunteer musicians, whose weekly rehearsals produce four or five concerts each year, ranging from symphonic concerts and orchestral soloists to pops and family concerts.
-Abington Junior High School is the orchestra's primary performance venue, although concerts have also been given at Penn State Abington and other locations.
+Abington Middle School is the orchestra's primary performance venue, although concerts have also been given at Penn State Abington and other locations.

 Maestro Moore has been Music Director of the Ambler Symphony Orchestra since 1995, Principal Conductor of the Orchestra Society of Philadelphia since 1997, and Music Director of the Olney Symphony Orchestra in Philadelphia since 2000.
 He maintains a very active schedule with these organizations, and through guest appearances with orchestras throughout the tri-state area, and in Russia, the Czech Republic, and Bulgaria.
 Mr. Moore is the Program Director and a classical music host at WRTI-FM in Philadelphia.

 Maestro Moore is the ninth Music Director of the orchestra.
 Co-founder and first conductor Louis Angeloty held the position until 1956 when he was succeeded by Wolfgang Richter.
 Richter served until 1968 followed by Joseph Primavera, a violist with the Philadelphia Orchestra for many years.
 In 1978, not yet 21 years of age, Mark Laycock, winner of the Leopold Stokowski Memorial Competition, became the orchestra's conductor.
 In 1984 Minnesota-born Arne Running, a graduate of the New England Conservatory of Music took over the reins.
 From 1997 through 2003 Dr. Douglas Meyer served as Music Director/Conductor.
 In 2004 Gabriel Gordon was selected as Music Director/Conductor and led the orchestra through the 2008 season when his relocation to New Mexico caused him to step down.
 At the beginning of the 2008 season, Yoon Jae Lee -a native to New York and an avid composer, arranger, and conductor- became the music director and led the orchestra through the 2015-2016 season when he stepped down.